DesignByOnyx/mini-domready/README.md

 });
 ```

 **IMPORTANT** You can rename "domReady" to a dollar sign `$` or `jQuery`, which would allow for a seamless way to use jQuery before it's even loaded.
-HOWEVER, you must load jQuery **synchronously BEFORE DOM ready** This means you must use a `<script>` tag at the bottom of the page (or `document.write`).
+However, you must load jQuery **synchronously BEFORE DOM ready**.
+This means you must use a `<script>` tag at the bottom of the page (or `document.write`).
 Feel free to contact me if you have problems.
 Please spend more than 5 minutes trying to figure it out on your own.